Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `worldLandscapeRoot`

+*Read-only*.
 One of the core parent scene graph nodes.

 **Returns**: